Lazy Jones: Gameplay

 In the MSX and Tatung Einstein versions, Jay Walk is replaced by Wafers II, in which the player uses two controlled spaceships (one vertically and one horizontally) to jointly hit the spinning wafers.

 In the hotel bar, Lazy Jones stands in front of the (rather wide) bar.
 The barman and the only other patron, hopelessly drunk, are both moving back and forth across the bar, at different speeds.
 Pressing the fire button while standing in front of both a drink and the barman at the same time earns points.
 The drunk patron bars the player's movement but can be jumped over.

 The sub-games where it is possible to "die" prematurely are Eggie Chuck, Jay Walk, Res Q and The Wall.

 The sub-games that only end when the time limit runs out are 99 Red Balloons, Laser Jones, Outland, Scoot, Star Dust, The Hills Are Alive, The Reflex, The Turk, Wild Wafers, Wipeout, Wafers II and the hotel bar.

 (In the MSX version, sub-games ending exclusively by running out of time limit: Outland, The Reflex, Wild Wafers, Wafers II, Wipeout and the bar).

 Development

 Whittaker developed each sub-game individually in BASIC first, to make sure they worked, then converted each one of them, almost line by line, into assembly code.

 Legacy

-One of the music tracks (cover of It Happened Then by Electronic Ensemble, subtune from Star Dust song in C64, the same as "The Wall" in MSX) was sampled by German electro project Zombie Nation for their 1999 single Kernkraft 400.
+The music track Star Dust was sampled by German electro project Zombie Nation for their 1999 single Kernkraft 400.
 Florian Senfter ("Splank!") later paid an undisclosed sum to David Whittaker for the use of the melody.
+Similarities have been noted between Star Dust and the song It Happened Then by Electronic Ensemble, but Electronic Ensemble creator Peter Baker has expressed uncertainty as to whether the similarity was coincidental or due to direct sampling.